raspberrypi/documentation/configuration/device-tree.md

 dtparam=foo=bar,level=42
 ```

-This will cause the loader to look for `overlays/acme-board-overlay.dtb` in the firmware partition, which Raspbian mounts on `/boot`.
+This will cause the loader to look for `overlays/acme-board.dtbo` in the firmware partition, which Raspbian mounts on `/boot`.
 It will then search for parameters `foo` and `level`, and assign the indicated values to them.

 The loader will also search for an attached HAT with a programmed EEPROM, and load the supporting overlay from there; this happens without any user intervention.

 There are several ways to tell that the kernel is using Device Tree:

 1. The "Machine model:" kernel message during bootup has a board-specific value such as "Raspberry Pi 2 Model B", rather than "BCM2709".
-2. Some time later, there is another kernel message saying "No ATAGs?" -- this is expected.
+2. Some time later, there may also be another kernel message saying "No ATAGs?" -- this is expected.
 3. `/proc/device-tree` exists, and contains subdirectories and files that exactly mirror the nodes and properties of the DT.

 With a Device Tree, the kernel will automatically search for and load modules that support the indicated, enabled devices.
 As a result, by creating an appropriate DT overlay for a device, you save users of the device from having to edit `/etc/modules`; all of the configuration goes in `config.txt`, and in the case of a HAT, even that step is unnecessary.
 Note, however, that layered modules such as `i2c-dev` still need to be loaded explicitly.